 Storms Blast State, High Winds Follow

-Linda Dressler was trying to hold closed the front door at Herr’s Office Products in Lancaster when the storm hit.
-A blast of air from an open garage door at the back of the building kept the doors open.
+Linda Dressler went to close the fronts doors at Herr’s Office Products when the storm hit in downtown Lancaster, but she couldn’t fight the blast of air from an open garage door at the back of the building.

 ″I couldn’t even hold it shut, the wind was so strong going through the store,″ she said.